humanwhocodes/tweet/README.md

 2. Fork and clone this repository
 3. Run `npm install`
 4. Run `npm test` to run tests

+### Troubleshooting

+**Console says "Required environment variable 'TWITTER_ACCESS_TOKEN_KEY' is an empty string."**

+You haven't setup the correct environment variables for Tweet CLI.
+Double check that you don't have any misspellings in your environment variable settings.

+**GitHub Actions console says "Required environment variable 'TWITTER_ACCESS_TOKEN_KEY' is an empty string."**

+You're probably trying to use the Tweet CLI during the `pull_request` event.
+This won't work because secrets are not available when a pull request is from a fork.
+Try using the `pull_request_target` event instead. ([More information](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target))

+If this is happening, you are lik

 ## License and Copyright